stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *A beam of crackling, blue energy locks onto your target.*

-Make a ranged spell attack against a creature that you can see in range.
+Make a ranged evocation attack against a creature that you can see in range.
 On a hit, the creature takes 1d12 electric damage, and on each of your turns for the duration, you can use 2 actions to deal 1d12 electric damage to the target automatically.
 The spell  ends if the target ends its turn outside the spell’s range, you end your turn outside the spell's range or if it has total cover from you.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d12 for each point of mana above the 1st.